MicroBlocksCN/smallvm/misc/SERIAL_PROTOCOL.md

 If the third byte of this message is 0, BLE connections are disabled.
 If non-zero, they are enabled.
 Ignored by boards that do not support BLE.

+### Chunk Code 16-bit (OpCode: 0x20; long message; bidirectional)

+Body contains the 16-bit binary code for the given chunkID.
+This message is also used to return chunk code to the IDE in response to the Get All Code message.

 ### *Reserved* (OpCodes 0x20-0x25)

 Reserved for additional Bidirectional messages.